Audio and Video Equipment Technicians

 - Diagnose and resolve media system problems.

-Audio and Video Technicians with little to no experience tend to make between $22770 and $30490 while the more experienced ones make over $58360 per year.
+Audio and Video Equipment Technicians with little to no experience tend to make between $25590 and $32770 while the more experienced ones can earn over $60290 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Audio and Video Technician is to move to a higher paying state like NY.
-Right now, the highest paying states for Audio and Video Technicians are NY, DC, NV, CA and NJ.
+One of the easiest ways to increase your salary as an Audio and Video Equipment Technician is to move to a higher paying state like DC.
+Right now, the highest paying states for Audio and Video Equipment Technicians are DC, CA, NY, CT and HI.

-3 other factors that can increase your salary as An Audio and Video Technician is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Audio and Video Equipment Technician is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Audio and Video Technicians what degree they had when they got the job and most of them said they had a Associates degree followed by High School Diploma.
+We asked other Audio and Video Equipment Technicians what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a High School Diploma.

 Pros and Cons